avipars/pi-starter-code/README.md

 # pi-starter-code
-starter and sample code for the raspberry pi
+Starter and sample code for the raspberry pi

 ## Configuration (even with headless)

 * Use Raspberry Pi Imager (via their official site) to flash the SD card with Raspberry Pi OS.
 Pi Zero W needs a 32 bit OS, I advise going to the 'Raspberry Pi OS (other)' section and get Pi OS Lite (32 bit), this is headless mode.
 If you want a desktop mode, then go for a Legacy Pi OS version instead.

+    - Pi Zero 2 can use a 64-bit os

 * It is worthwhile to configure extra settings (After clicking NEXT), you can set up a user, wifi network, ssh credentials, etc.